-- a) The climate-related risks and opportunities OUE has identified over the short, medium, and long term - b) The impact of climaterelated risks and opportunities on OUE's businesses, strategy, and financial planning c) The resilience of OUE's strategy, taking into consideration different climate-related scenarios, including a 2°C or lower scenario b) OUE's processes for managing climaterelated risks c) How OUE's processes for identifying, assessing, and managing climaterelated risks are integrated into risk management climate-related risks and opportunities over different time horizons.
+- a) The climate-related risks and opportunities OUE has identified over the short, medium, and long term - OUE will be conducting a climate scenario analysis in FY2024 to identify climate-related risks and opportunities over different time horizons.
 We will also be assessing their impacts on our business, strategy and financial planning.
-Detailed information will be disclosed in our FY2024 sustainability report.
+Detailed information will be disclosed in our FY2024 sustainability report. - b) The impact of climaterelated risks and opportunities on OUE's businesses, strategy, and financial planning - Nonetheless, OUE is cognisant of climate-related risks that could impact our operations. - c) The resilience of OUE's strategy, taking into consideration different climate-related scenarios, including a 2°C or lower scenario